REFUSR/REFUSR/DOC/milestone_reports/HR00112190024_Special-Circumstances_ReMath_Milestone-4.md

 Following this train of thought took us on a brief detour through the existing literature on the *sensitivity of boolean functions*.

-## From Sensitivity to Dirichlet Energy

-The notion of measuring Boolean functions' "sensitivity", in the sense we're going to describe here, first surfaced in Noam Nisan's 1989 paper, "CREW PRAMS and Decision Trees" [[@Nisan1989CREWPRAMSDecision]].
+The notion of measuring Boolean functions' "sensitivity", in the sense we're going to describe here, first surfaced in Noam Nisan's 1989 paper, "CREW PRAMS and Decision Trees" [@Nisan1989CREWPRAMSDecision].
 What Nisan provides us with is as follows:

 > Notation: let $w$ be a boolean string of length $n$, let $S$ be any subset of indices, $S \subset \{1 \cdots n \}$, then $w^{(S)}$ means the string $w$ with all bits in $S$ flipped.
 I.e., $w^{(S)}$ differs from $w$ exactly on $S$.